zistro/i3fornoob/README.md

 # Mentions

-*I used config frm these repos as my base and many thanks to them.
+*I used config from these repos as my base and many thanks to them.

 [catppuccin](https://github.com/catppuccin/catppuccin)